nico/clangtut/tut.markdown

 generated.
 The final program is close to production quality: It is for example able to process the source code of [vim](http://vim.org) -- the resulting html file is 2.4 mb! (vim uses lots of globals.)
-Furthermore, the program can be used with any make-based program out of the box -- not change to Makefiles or input file lists required.
+Furthermore, the program can be used with any make-based program out of the box -- no change to Makefiles or input file lists required.

 A short word of warning: clang is still work in prograss.
 C++-support is not